THE GURKHAS AS SEEN IN THE VICTOR AND THE HORNET.

 The Royal Gurkha Rifles Camp Flag.

-For the complete stories please visit the following BBC pages:-
+For further information about the Gurkhas please visit the following BBC page:-

 Gurkhas in Kent today.